GeekTrainer/learn-django/Module2/Module2_Unit4.md

 Now that we have activated our database it is time to start creating our models.
 By creating a model we are able to update the database by adding any essential fields and defining the behavior of our data.
-We will continue building our **dog_shelters** application.
+We will now continue building our **dog_shelters** application.

 ## Creating Models